Skip to contents

 eq_passengercars Data from the International Monetary Fund for the export quality and unit/trade value of passenger cars for all available countries and years from 1963 to 2014.

-ESS10NO This is a simple data set to illustrate the use of sampling weights fromthe European Social Survey.
+ESS10NO This is a simple data set to illustrate the use of sampling weights from the European Social Survey.

 ESS9GB This is a replication data originally set to accompany a blog post and presentation to students at the University of Nottingham in March 2020.
 However, COVID-19 led to the cancellation of the talk.